About Duke's Research Data Repository

 Pricing for Storage

-These costs will be updated annually to reflect any changes in costs and can be used for project and grant budgets.
+These costs are charged as a one-time transaction and are reviewed and updated annually as storage costs may change over time.
 These costs reflect the direct cost of storage only.
-The Libraries cannot charge for administrative overhead or indirect costs.
+The Libraries do not charge for administrative overhead or indirect costs.

 Persistent identifiers are long-lasting references to a document, file, web page, or other object, usually digital.
 Typically, these references may be entered into a web browser and will resolve to the specified resource.
 All objects in the Research Data Repository are assigned an Archival Resource Key (ARK) on ingest, which will serve as the basis for a persistent link to each object in the data package.
 Additionally, datasets will be assigned a Digital Object Identifier at the level of the complete data package, which will be included in the dataset citation and will provide persistent access to the data.